 The Great Compromise and the Representative Republic

-All the delegates present at the Constitutional Convention wanted to create a representative republic.
+All delegates at the Constitutional Convention wanted to create a representative republic.

 The question was, how many representatives should be elected from each of the 13 states?

-The basic proposal was that states with more people should get more representatives, while states with lower populations would get fewer representations.
+The basic proposal was that states with more people should get more representatives, while states with lower populations would get fewer representatives.

 States with higher populations were happy with this arrangement.
 However, smaller states felt it was unfair and wanted just as much representation as the larger states would have.

-The constitutional convention was on the verge of collapse as this issue of representation was not being resolved.
+The Constitutional Convention was on the verge of collapse as this representation issue was not resolved.

 The Great Compromise solved the issue of the representation of states by creating two houses.
 This is called a bicameral legislature.

 The number of representatives each state would get in the House of Representatives would be proportional to that state’s population.
-The number of members that each state could elect to the Senate would be 2 regardless of the state’s size.
+The number of members each state could elect to the United States Senate would be two, regardless of the state’s size.

 In other words, larger states have more power in the House of Representatives, but the largest and the smallest states have the same power in the Senate.

-As the most populous state in the Union, California has 53 representatives in the House of Representatives.
+As a large state and the most populous in the Union, California has 53 representatives in the House of Representatives.
 Seven smaller states – Alaska, North Dakota, South Dakota, Montana, Wyoming, Delaware, and Vermont – only have one representative.

-With its nearly 40 million people, California and Wyoming, with around 580,000 people, have two seats in the Senate.
-This number is the same with all states, regardless of size.
+With nearly 40 million people, California and Wyoming, with around 580,000, have two seats in the United States Senate.
+This number is the same in all states, regardless of size.

 The number of members of the House of Representatives that each state gets is determined every 10 years through the census, most recently conducted in 2020.

-According to Article 1, every state must have at least 1 representative, but there can not be more than 1 representative for every 30,000 people.
+According to Article 1, every state must have at least one representative, but there can not be more than one representative for every 30,000 people.

 The House of Representatives threatened to become too large as the country’s population grew, and every 10 years, Congress would make a law that stipulated the total number of representatives.